Scroll to top

 Terrorism

 Switzerland maintains a high terrorism threat rating from the FCDO.
-The NDB (Switzerland's intelligence service) monitors domestic extremist and Islamist threats.
-No major attacks have occurred in Zurich but the elevated European threat environment is relevant for planning.
+The NDB actively monitors extremist and Islamist networks domestically and in the European context.
+No major attacks have occurred in Zurich, but the elevated European threat environment is a planning consideration for high-profile events and principal movements.

-Zurich's concentration of private banks, family offices, and wealthy individuals creates a targeting environment for sophisticated crime.
-Residential burglary, vehicle theft targeting luxury cars, and fraud targeting private banking clients occurs at low but documented frequency.
+Zurich's concentration of private banks, family offices, and wealthy individuals creates a targeting environment for sophisticated property crime.
+Residential burglary of luxury properties, vehicle theft targeting high-value cars, and fraud operations targeting private banking clients occur at documented but low frequency.
+The primary risk is property and financial crime rather than violent threat.

 Protest Activity

 Zurich hosts regular demonstrations including climate, political, and economic protests.
-Demonstrations are generally well-managed by Zurich cantonal police but can affect movement in the Langstrasse and Paradeplatz areas.
+Demonstrations are generally well-managed by Zurich cantonal police but can affect movement in the Langstrasse and Paradeplatz areas, and in the periods around major WEF-related events.

 Vetted operators with direct experience in Zurich